|

 power loom, the celebrated "Lancashire Loom", based

 on Bullough's designs.
-However, he was forced to move out of
+However, he was forced to move out of Blackburn

-was prophetical).
-Bullough
+prophetical).

-Accrington.
-Here he invented the "slasher", which
+Work in Accrington.
+Here he invented the "slasher",

-brought the company great success and to him personal wealth.
+which brought the company great success and to him personal wealth.

 In 1841 Kenworthy and Bullough invented the weft-stop motion,